Azure-Samples/aci-logicapps-integration/README.md

 ## Delete the container group

-Now we need to clean up the created resource group
+Now we need to clean up the created resource group.

 Now add a new action to collect the logs from the completed container, which contain the summarized text of the article.

-1. Click **Add an action** again in true part of the condition and search for "container".
+1. Click **Add an action** again in true part of the condition and search for `container`.

 2. Choose the **Azure Container Instances - Delete container group** action.